Auguste-Siméon Colas: As a missionary priest

 Prevented from going to Indochina because of unspecified serious events, he was sent to Pondicherry mission.
-One hearing this news he exclaimed "then the society is afraid to make martyrs".
-He arrived at Pondicherry on 18 August 1900, and was appointed Professor in seminar-College, under the strict direction of father Elisabeth.
-After three years of service there, in August 1903, he was sent to Tindivanam as assistant to father Combes.
-In April 1904, he was sent to Chetpet, as vicar of father Darras.
+Upon hearing this news, he exclaimed "then the society is afraid to make martyrs."
+He arrived at Pondicherry on 18 August 1900, and was appointed Professor in seminar-College, under the strict direction of Father Elisabeth.
+After three years of service there, in August 1903, he was sent to Tindivanam as assistant to Father Combes.
+In April 1904, he was sent to Chetpet, as vicar of Father Darras.
 He was parish priest of Chetpet until 1915.
-This post at Chetpet really was father Colas's preferred position.
+This post at Chetpet really was Father Colas's preferred position.
 During World War I French Mobilization, he had to leave for France in January 1915.
 He was sent to Salonika.
 In March 1917, he was demobilised and returned to Pondicherry to regain his post at Chetpet.

-In 1925 father colas was put in charge of the parish at Tindivanam.
-He was also in-charge of the normal school and the school of catechists at Tindivanam built by father Gavan Duffy.
-With financial assistance from the father G. Duffy, he managed to finish the beautiful church begun in 1898 by father Combes.
+In 1925, Father Colas was put in charge of the parish at Tindivanam.
+He was also in-charge of the normal school and the school of catechists at Tindivanam built by Father Gavan Duffy.
+With financial assistance from Father Gavan Duffy, he managed to finish the beautiful church begun in 1898 by father Combes.

-As a Bishop
+As a bishop

-In 1930, Fr.Colas was named Archbishop of Pondicherry, succeeding Bishop Elie-Jean-Joseph Morel who gave his resignation for health reasons.
-The day of his Consecration, on 29 September 1930, Mgr.
+In 1930, Fr.
+Colas was named Archbishop of Pondicherry, succeeding Bishop Elie-Jean-Joseph Morel who gave his resignation for health reasons.
+The day of his consecration, on 29 September 1930, Msgr.
 Colas said he had three major works to do: the union between missionaries and the local clergy, the development of schools and catechists, and the increasing vocations of native clergy.
-During his reign the number of Indian priests went from 22 to 72, and the number of seminarians from 52 to 76.
-And the number of nuns grew from 250 in 1930 to 411 in 1955.
+During his reign, the number of Indian priests went from 22 to 72 and the number of seminarians from 52 to 76 and the number of nuns grew from 250 in 1930 to 411 in 1955.

-During his reign he consecrated several Indian bishops: Mgr.
+During his reign, he consecrated several Indian bishops: Msgr.
 Oubagarasamy Bernadotte, first bishop of Coimbatore, in 1940.
 In 1948, Bishop Mark Gopu, who became his assistant and in 1953 was appointed Archbishop of Hyderabad.
-Archbishop Ambrose Rayappan, priest of the diocese of Coimbatore, was consecrated by Mgr.
+Archbishop Ambrose Rayappan, priest of the diocese of Coimbatore, was consecrated by Msgr.
 Colas in 1953 as his coadjutor and became Archbishop of Pondicherry in 1955, when he resigned.

 In 1932, he opened a new minor seminary at Cuddalore, which was then the headquarters of South Arcot district in the British territory.
 He decided to follow the curriculum of studies offered in the British territory.
-Under his reign, in 1934 seminary at pondicherry was transferred to Bangalore and named St. Peter's Pontifical Seminary.
+Under his reign in 1934, the seminary at Pondicherry was transferred to Bangalore and named St. Peter's Pontifical Seminary.

 When writing the concluding words for Fr.
 Lafrenez's book on the history of MEP mission in Pondicherry, Archbishop Colas concluded that: